 Data plans can help you:

 In recent years, there has been an increased interest in the sharing of and access to scientific research data, especially from projects receiving federal funding.
 The NIH adopted a data sharing policy in 2013, stating that "data should be made as widely and freely available as possible while safeguarding the privacy of participants, and protecting confidential and proprietary data" (NIH, 2003).
 In 2011, NSF began requiring that data management plans be submitted with all grant proposals.
 Then in February 2013, the Office of Science and Technology Policy--an office of the Executive Office of the President--released a memo stating the Administration's intent to increase access to the results of federally funded scientific research (OSTP, 2013).
 This memo directed all federal agencies awarding over $100 million in research grants annually " to develop a plan to support increased public access to the results of research funded by the Federal Government."

-As more funding agencies begin to require data management and sharing plans, it is important to remember that every granting agency has slightly different requirements.
-Requirements for several of the agencies are provided in the table below.
+It is important to remember that every granting agency has slightly different requirements.
+Links to the requirements for several of the federal funding agencies are listed below.

 In addition, different agency departments and individual proposal solicitations may provide additional information/guidelines for data management plans.
 This is especially true for NSF grant proposals.
 Be sure to carefully review program solicitations or individual NSF Division and Directorate web pages for additional information.